UCL/rsd-engineeringcourse-old/data/fileformats/instructions.md

 Don't forget to include a "magic number" and "version number" in your format, this helps to reduce binary files' "brittleness"

-###5.2: Extra credit: HDF5 Serialiser and parser
-Decide how to represent a reaction model as an HDF5 file format.
-Implement a serialiser and a parser for this format using the python HDF5 library.

 7: RDF
 ------